shinyquagsire23/monado/README.md

 > * Latest API documentation: <https://monado.pages.freedesktop.org/monado>

-Monado is an open source XR runtime delivering immersive experiences such as VR and AR on on mobile, PC/desktop, and any other device (because gosh darn people come up with a lot of weird hardware).
+Monado is an open source XR runtime delivering immersive experiences such as VR and AR on mobile, PC/desktop, and any other device (because gosh darn people come up with a lot of weird hardware).
 Monado aims to be a complete and conforming implementation